 Power Source

-Personally, I really like solar powered lights since no matter what, you’ve got a potential source of power – even if you’re stuck in the middle of the bush, you’ll still have your solar powered light, which could potentially charge your phone.
 If you choose a rechargeable product, be sure to check how long the battery life is and how long they will take to fully recharge.
 There’s not much point purchasing something that you have to fire up the car or generator every hour to recharge or leave charging all day.
-Many lights come with more than one power option such as solar and USB options.
-This is a smart way to go so you have a back-up plan in case of emergencies.

 Light Output